jonatas1n/vuejs-challenge-1-boilerplate/README.md

 ## Overview

-Oak (your part-time project manager) has tasked you with building a proof-of-concept user interface for an upcoming web application to replace the original physical [Pokédex family of devices](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex).
+Oak (your part-time project manager from the world of [Pokémon](https://en.wikipedia.org/wiki/Pok%C3%A9mon)) has tasked you with building a proof-of-concept user interface for an upcoming web application to help out with his research.
+The world of Pokémon is inhabited by creatures of the same name–which can be collected, trained, and battled with other Pokémon by individuals known as [Pokémon Trainers](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Trainer).

+Some individuals (like Oak, a [Pokémon Professor](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9mon_Professor) when not managing software projects) would rather study Pokémon, which is how the [Pokédex](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9dex) portable Pokémon database got its start.
+While on their adventure, trainers are able to catch new Pokémon in a device called a [Poké Ball](https://bulbapedia.bulbagarden.net/wiki/Pok%C3%A9_Ball).
+Upon first capture of a unique Pokémon, that Pokémon’s entry and associated data are added to the trainer’s Pokédex.
+The ultimate goal is to “catch ‘em all!”

-With the prevalence of smartphones in the current year, no one wants to carry around hand-held devices for the sole purpose of cataloging Pokémon.
-Your task is to build a web-based example application to replicate some of the functionality of the original hand-held devices.
+However, the original goal of “catching them all” has been long-completed, and, with the prevalence of smartphones in the current year, no one wants to carry around an additional hand-held device used for the sole purpose of looking up Pokémon.
+Your task is to build a web-based example application to replicate some of the read-only functionality of the original hand-held devices for web (including mobile) using the latest complete version of the Pokémon database.

 ## Requirements